It’s the nutrient dense superfood we need for protection today!

 6. Rainbow of pigments, polysaccharides and phytonutrients

-Why spirulina?
-Six major health benefits from the phycocyanin, polysaccharides, antioxidants and phytonutrients in a 3 gram serving per day:
+Six health benefits from the phycocyanin, polysaccharides, antioxidants and phytonutrients in 3 grams per day:

 1. Promotes and stimulates immune system protection